-The City is requesting that Significant Industrial Users (SIUs) submit to the Pretreatment office a written statement indicating whether self-monitoring will be performed by the SIU, or if the SIU wishes for the City to perform sampling and testing of all parameters at the required frequency for the upcoming 2023 production year.
+The City is requesting that Significant Industrial Users (SIUs) submit to the Pretreatment office a written statement indicating whether self-monitoring will be performed by the SIU, or if the SIU wishes for the City to perform sampling and testing of all parameters at the required frequency for the upcoming 2024 production year.
 Each SIU shall be responsible for the cost associated with all sampling and testing.
-YMC § 7.60.105 E. defines the charges and fees for related sampling and laboratory testing fees.
+The City of Yakima Master Fee Schedule defines the charges and fees for related sampling and laboratory testing fees.